-I love to travel and to try new things.
-I watch almost no TV—not because I think it’s “bad” but simply because I’m too busy living my life, socializing with real people, playing live music, etc. I'm not especially materialistic and don’t really care that much if I go to a fancy restaurant or to a great thin-crust brick-oven pizza place, and most nights I like to make a good, healthy meal at home (I love to cook).
-I don’t need to have the top-of-the-line of everything.
-I truly believe the best things in life are free: good conversation, books (free if they're from the library), nature, playing music (free after the one-time investment in a guitar!), good feelings about life.
+I don't watch TV as much as most people—not because I think it’s “bad” (au contraire, a lot of it is pretty damn good these days) but simply because I’m too busy living my life, socializing with real people, playing live music, etc. I'm not especially materialistic and don’t really care that much if I go to a fancy restaurant or to a great thin-crust brick-oven pizza place, and most nights I like to make a good, healthy meal at home (I love to cook).
+I don’t need to have top-of-the-line of everything.
+I truly believe the best things in life are free: good conversation, books (free if they're from the library), the great outdoors, playing music (free after the one-time investment in a guitar or other instrument!), good feelings about life.

 I’m likely to click with someone who is intellectual, engaged in the world, has strong passions, is reasonably sociable, and is into the life of the mind but not neglectful of the body.
 I’m very independent and rather opinionated (though not closed-minded) and seek someone who can appreciate those qualities.

 My work is fascinating and creative, demanding of both literary skills and people skills, and I feel lucky to be in it.
 I edit books and also represent them as a literary agent.
 However, I'm not a workaholic.
 I love my downtime, especially my social time and music-playing time.

 I do appreciate fiction, but true stories like hers, or "Angela's Ashes" or "The Glass Castle," tend to move me more than anything.
 I am fascinated by human behavior and what makes people tick.
 Why do people do the strange things they do, both good and bad?
 I will never stop asking that question or seeking to further my understanding of these odd creatures we call human beings.